• Home

 Can you swim at the beach on Magnetic Island?

 I hope you enjoy this bumper guide to the most fun things to do on Magnetic Island!
 If you have any specific questions, feel free to leave a comment or DM me on Instagram.
-I’m always happy to talk about my home away from home.
+But you might also find that I answer them in my Magnetic Island travel guide.

 Plus, if you’re looking for more of my favourite solo travel destinations in Australia, click here.